yzernik/ElevatorControlSystem/README.md

 ### Algorithm

-On each step, each elevator can move up, move down, open the door, or do nothing.
+On each step, each elevator can move up, move down, or open the door.

 For an elevator that has passengers